sou-008/terraform-project/README.md

 **Steps to Deploy**
 1. Set Up AWS CLI and Terraform
-    <br>Install and configure the AWS CLI (aws configure).
+- Install and configure the AWS CLI (aws configure).
-    <br>Install Terraform if you haven't already.
+- Install Terraform if you haven't already.
-    <br>Ensure your SSH key is available to use for the EC2 instance.
+- Ensure your SSH key is available to use for the EC2 instance.

 2. Initialize Terraform
 - `terraform init`